Florida Man Awarded $37,500 After Cops Mistake Glazed Doughnut Crumbs For Meth

 All charges against Rushing were dropped.

-It would be a funnier story if it wasn't so closely replicated in Oviedo, a Florida city northeast of Orlando.
+It would be a funnier story if it hadn't been so closely replicated in Oviedo, a Florida city northeast of Orlando.

-Karlos Cashe was pulled over in March for driving without headlights, and arrested by Oviedo police when court records showed that he was out past his court-ordered curfew.
-Those records were later shown to be out-of-date and inaccurate, ABC affiliate WFTV reported.
+Karlos Cashe was pulled over in March for driving without headlights and arrested by Oviedo police when court records showed that he was out past his court-ordered curfew.
+Those records were later shown to be out of date and inaccurate, ABC affiliate WFTV reported.

 Police saw white dust on the floorboards of Cashe's car and tested it with a field kit.
 The substance showed positive for cocaine.